ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    feature.
 This flag can be enabled with ``TRUSTED_BOARD_BOOT`` in order to provide trust that the code taking the measurements and recording them has not been tampered with.

    This option defaults to 0.

--  ``DRTM_SUPPORT``: Boolean flag to enable support for Dynamic Root of Trust for Measurement (DRTM).
-This feature has trust dependency on BL31 for taking the measurements and recording them as per `PSA DRTM specification`_.
-For platforms which use BL2 to load/authenticate BL31 ``TRUSTED_BOARD_BOOT`` can be used and for the platforms which use ``RESET_TO_BL31`` platform owners should have mechanism to authenticate BL31.
-This is an experimental feature.

-   This option defaults to 0.